jasonsjones/jasonsjones.github.io/_drafts/intro_post.md

 comments: false
 ---

-As a long time technology enthusiast, I've wanted to start a blog for quite some time; however, I have never felt anything I had to say was really all that worthy to put out there for others to read.
-Also, being a self described tech enthusiast, I've always been just as interested in the technology and platform as I was in the content.
+As a long time technology enthusiast, I've wanted to start a blog for quite some time.
+However, I have never felt anything I had to say was worth the time for others to read.
+Also, being a self-described tech enthusiast, I've always been just as interested in the technology and platform as I was in the content.
 In the past, I had not been able to find the right blogging platform that inspired me to get in and get my hands dirty.
 That is...until now.
 Recently, I've come across [jekyll](https://jekyllrb.com), a static site generator, and [github pages](https://pages.github.com)&mdash;and now here I am with my very own blog.

 Well, maybe before I go too much further, it may be helpful to know a little more about me.
 I'm